Armenian president promises security after election victory

 But Sarksyan faces a challenge in his second five-year term to prevent tensions increasing with Azerbaijan over the enclave of Nagorno-Karabakh that could lead to a new war in the South Caucasus, where pipelines carry Caspian oil and gas to Europe.

-Preliminary results showed Sarksyan won 58.6 percent of votes cast in Monday’s election, enough to avoid a run-off.
-But his victory provoked allegations of fraud from his opponents.
+Preliminary results showed Sarksyan won 58.6 percent of the votes cast in Monday’s election, enough to avoid a second-round run-off.
+His closest rival, U.S.-born former Foreign Minister Raffi Hovannisian, trailed on nearly 37 percent.

 “Armenia chose the path towards a safe Armenia and I am happy and proud of the fact that every resident of Armenia will be on that path,” Sarksyan, 58, told celebrating supporters.